FRex/zipsavings/README.md

 In case of `bzip2` (another compression often used with `tar`) an error will be printed as `compressed` column in `7z l` output is empty.

+Some files give **very** unusual results if they confuse `7z` itself.
+For example, running `zipsavings` on an entire tree of files using `--walk-dir` I ran across a `.o` file made by `GHC` (Glasgow Haskell Compiler) on `Windows 10` that `7z l` reports as being a bit over `50 TiB` (`54975648497664` bytes, exactly `50 TiB` and `64 MiB`) unpacked.
+It even broke a certain fragile part of `7z l` output parsing code due to how wide that number is in the output (and I never ran across an archive that had such crazy sizes in them and thus don't have such an archive in files I test zipsavings on each commit with).

 It doesn't unpack the archive nor looks at filenames to warn about possible archive-in-archive scenarios that will make savings look really small (because the real savings are in inner archives, not the outer one that this tool analyzes).